 In a bowl, add the dried black fungus and soak in boiling water for at least 20 minutes.
 Once ready, finely chop into small pieces.

-Use a spoon to teaspoon to core out the tomatoes.
-Save the pulp into a bowl.
+Use a spoon to core out the tomatoes.
+Save the pulp and put it into a medium bowl.

-Add the rest of the sauce ingredients to the pulp and then leave aside until needed.
+Add all sauce ingredients to the pulp and combine well.
+Leave aside until needed.

 Prep all your ingredients.

-In a mixing bowl, add the stuffing ingredients and combine well.
+In a mixing bowl, add the stuffing ingredients and combine well with your hands.

-Sprinkle a bit of cornstarch into each tomato cup.
-Rub it in with your fingers and then add the stuffing into each tomato cup.
+In each tomato cup, sprinkle a little bit of cornstarch in the middle.
+Rub the cornstarch in with your fingers and then add the stuffing into each tomato cup.
 Make sure to pack it tight and generous.

 Warm up a fry pan on medium high with 2 tbsp of oil.
 Sprinkle a little cornstarch on the top of each stuffed tomato then into the pan meat side down.
 Cook for 3 – 4 minutes or until the meat has browned but not burnt.